-• The MMU makes several recommendations related to the competitive transmission planning process.
+- The MMU makes several recommendations related to the competitive transmission planning process.
 The recommendations include improved process transparency, incorporation of competition between transmission and generation alternatives and the removal of barriers to competition from nonincumbent transmission.
-These recommendations will ensure that the process is an open and transparent process that results in the most cost effective solutions.
+These recommendations would help ensure that the process is an open and transparent process that results in the most cost effective solutions. - On May 24, 2018, the PJM Markets and Reliability Committee (MRC) approved a motion that required PJM, with input from the MMU, to develop a comparative framework to evaluate the quality and effectiveness of binding cost containment proposals versus proposals without cost containment provisions.